GregariousEngineering/hello-gemma/README.md

 -   `--vad_aggressiveness`: WebRTC VAD aggressiveness (0-3).
 0 is least aggressive, 3 is most.
 (Default: `1`)
 -   `--silence_duration`: The duration of silence in seconds to stop recording.
 (Default: `5`)
 -   `--device_name`: A substring of your microphone's name (e.g., "Jabra", "USB").
 (Default: `Jabra`)

-## How It Works

-1. The script starts and listens for the configured wake word.
-2. When you say it, it gives a verbal cue ("Listening.") and starts recording your voice.
-3. It keeps recording until it detects a configured duration of silence using WebRTC VAD.
-4. The recorded audio is sent to the Gemma model.
-5. Gemma processes the audio and generates a text response.
-6. The text response is spoken back to you using `pyttsx3`.
-7. The assistant goes back to listening for the wake word.
-Ready for your next command!